CS222-UIUC/team-07-project-smartride/README.md

 4. Set up `ngrok` by following the instructions on `https://ngrok.com/`, the free plan is enough for us.

+## Automatic Scripts

+1. There are many automatic scripts in `scripts` folder to make your life easier.

+2. If you are a MacOS user, use only `.sh` scripts in your terminal.
+Before using them, run `chmod +x [filename].sh` to grant permission.

+3. If you are a windows user, use `.ps1` scripts in VSCode terminal / Powershell.
+If it is your first time to run script, run `Set-ExecutionPolicy -Scope CurrentUser RemoteSigned` to grant permission.

+4. As a windows user, you can alternatively open `Git Bash` and run `.sh` scripts there.
+You do not have to run `chmod` as MacOS users do, but if you run into problem, run `chmod`.

+5. To run a script, just type in the script name in your terminal, including the `.sh` or `.ps1` file extension.
+In rare cases, add `./` before the script name.

+6. Read the rest of this document for explanation of each script.

 ## Open the project

 1. In the command line, go to the project folder, then `cd scripts`.

 2. If frontend and backend are not configured yet, follow instructions in the previous two paragraphs.

-3. Run either `start-dev-win.ps1` or `start-dev-mac.sh`, depending on your platform.
+3. Run the `start-dev` script.
 It will pop up 4 terminal windows while 3 of them will remain open.

 4. To kill the project, run `ctrl+c` on all popped-up terminals.
 Then safely close those terminal windows.